We are a children’s art studio, at the core we believe that art, creativity and joy are necessary as tools for co-creating a better world for all.

 * The child as informed citizen: community member, listened to, global & ecological participant

-ART AS TOOL FOR CO-CREATING A BETTER WORLD We continue to work with various community partners and organizations on creative community art and education projects.
+We offer art afterschool, creative summer and break art workshops, community open studio on select days, consulting and creative community public art and other events.
 Aiming to build relationships based on reciprocity, we are deeply grateful for the powerful work and learning with other organizations, some of our community partners and project collaborators include Space Gallery, Portland Museum of Art, Birth Roots, Portland Lantern Walk, Tempo Art, Heartfelt School, Bowdoinham Community School, Portland Society of Architects The Complete City Reimagined Cultivating Community, Indigo Arts Alliance, I’m Your Neighbor Books, and more.

 Our collaborative team includes skilled and caring lead teachers.
 We are a unique group, each of us having different, skilled/certified training and experience in: Columbia Teachers College Reading and Writing Program, Reggio Emilia, Public Schools, Waldorf Schools and pedagogy, Collaborative Leadership, Social Justice curriculum and Art pedagogy of all kinds and more.
 We bring in supportive art assistants, collaborators and partners as we go.